mmbaguette/Mentimeter-Fun/README.md

 }
 ```

-The `UNIQUE_ID` inside `pace -> active` is used in https://www.menti.com/core/votes/UNIQUE_ID to send a POST request with the folling request data,
+The `UNIQUE_ID` inside `pace -> active`, which indicates the ID of the current slide, is used in https://www.menti.com/core/votes/UNIQUE_ID to send a POST request with the following request data,
 where `question_type` is the name of the current activity, and `vote` is a list of words being sent to the word cloud:

 ```json